TheParagPatil/XexonStackAssignment/README.md

 **Created in Submission for Round 2 of Xenon Stack**.

 # Theme
-##  CODE WITH ADITYA
+##  CODE WITH PARAG
 - Created a Web-Page for students to gain knowledge from the courses this site provides.

 # Thanks Would Love to hear Suggestion
-- Aditya Mishra : adimishra0098@gmail.com
+- Aditya Mishra : official.paragp91199@gmail.com